Draikth/Draikth/README.md

 ### Hi there 👋

+I'm new to the whole Web Development thing but am hoping to learn a lot.

+Currently learning about:
+- HTML
+- CSS
+- JavaScript

 <!--
 **Draikth/Draikth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.